Meet the Team - Matt Podolsky

 Matt Podolsky handling a California condor in 2008.

-I’m Matt Podolsky, one of the co-founders of Wild Commons.
+I’m Matt Podolsky, one of the co-founders of Wild Commons - a nature documentary distribution platform built for independent filmmakers.
 I’ve been producing documentary films for the past 18 years, starting when I lived in Arizona and was working as a California condor field biologist.
 My first film, Scavenger Hunt, was focused on California condors, and took me four years to complete.
 As I was nearing the end of work on this project, I founded Wild Lens, the non-profit production company that I’ve been running ever since.

-The Sea of Shadows crew on stage for our Sundance premiere.
+The Sea of Shadows cast and crew on stage for our Sundance premiere.
 Matt is center right holding a the large vaquita cut-out.

 While it is deeply frustrating to be working as a documentary producer at a time when mainstream distribution is out of reach, there are opportunities that are unique to this moment.
 This is where Wild Commons enters the discussion.
-Wild Commons is a distribution channel that aims to take advantage of the glut of high quality wildlife and nature documentaries that haven’t signed with a major distributor.
-Our goal is to make these films much more widely accessible to the public, while providing meaningful compensation to the filmmakers.
+Wild Commons is a wildlife and nature documentary distribution channel designed to address the growing glut of high-quality independent films without major distribution deals.
+Our mission is to make these films widely accessible to audiences, while ensuring filmmakers receive meaningful compensation for their work.